Diagrammatic representations of Generalized Temperley-Lieb algebras of affine type $\widetilde{B}$ and $\widetilde{D}$

 \begin{Lemma} Let $D$ be a PZZ-diagram or a P-diagram with $\ab(D)=1$.
 Then $D$ can be written as a finite product of simple diagrams. \end{Lemma}

 \begin{proof} To prove this result, we provide an explicit factorization for any PZZ-diagram and any P-diagram with $\ab(D)=1$.
-More precisely, all possible configurations of such diagrams are depicted on the left of Figure~\ref{factoriz} and the respective factorizations are listed on the right.
-The sequences of $\lob$ and $\tb$ are represented by the grey and white rectangle, respectively, while the auxiliaries diagrams $D_{z_1}$ and $D_{z_2}$ are defined as $D_{z_1}:=D_{n+1}D_n\cdots D_3D_2$ and $D_{z_2}:=D_0D_1D_2\cdots D_n$.
-We also set $\alpha:= $ and $\beta:= $. \end{proof}
+Let $D$ be a PZZ-diagram, $\{i, i+1\}$ the non-propagating edge on the north face and $\{j', (j+1)'\}$ the non-propagating edge on the south face.
+Define $z_1:=s_0s_1s_2\cdots s_n$ and $z_2:=s_{n+2}s_{n+1}s_n\cdots s_2$.
+By direct computations, $D$ can be factorized as one of the following products depending on the number $\mathtt{r}$ of $\loc$ and on its type, as defined in Definition~\ref{defPZZ}: